DualBrain/VbRogue/README.md

 To **test** do the following: `TBD`

-# Contributing
+## Contributing

-We follow the same contribution process that [corefx is using][corefx-contributing].
+We will start by attempting to follow the same contribution process that [corefx is using][corefx-contributing].

 [corefx-contributing]: https://github.com/dotnet/corefx/wiki/Contributing

 To discuss topics in "realtime", you can find many of us hanging out at https://gitter.im/VB-NET between broadcasts; and, of course, you can join us for the live-coding streams!

-# License
+## License

-The source code is available on https://github.com/DualBrain/VbRogue and licensed under the MIT license.
+The **official** source is available on https://github.com/DualBrain/VbRogue and licensed under the MIT license.

 Acknowledgements
 ========

 This project is inspired/influenced in part by:

- * Rogue (Epyx) circa mid-1980's
+ * Rogue (Epyx) circa early-to-mid-1980's

 Technology references: